 When the line goes top-down on the chart, we should sell.

 Do you believe that this strategy works and that you will make good money?
 I am afraid you are wrong.

 Yes, the strategy looks extremely simple.
-Moreover, it is very easy to make an algorithm out of it and start creating robo-traders and advisors.
+Moreover, it is very easy to make an algorithm out of it and start creating robot-traders and advisors.
 The difficulty is all about the period.

-Build the MA with the period of 24 hours on the one-hour chart and make an analysis whether this strategy would have brought you a profit over the last month.
+Build the MA with a period of 24 hours on the one-hour chart and analyze whether this strategy would have brought you a profit over the last month.
 If it does not, try any other period (36, 50, 100 or any other number).

 Attention!
 It is important to test the indicator strategies only in the strategy tester.
 I shall explain why in the next paragraph.

 Conclusion: the traders use the MA like support and resistance lines.

 You can find three main moving average types in the MetaTrader platform and other popular trading platforms.